mindhash/r1-on-tir/r1-on-training-cluster.md

 7) Click on "Create" button to create the cluster and the deployment.
 8) Now, select the "Deployments" tab from above and wait for the deployment to show `RUNNING` state, the current status should show "Created".
-10) When deployment is in running state, you would see the list of nodes in `worker` tab on the same page.
-Wait for these workers to get into "Running" state.
+10) You would see the list of nodes in `worker` tab on the same page.
+Wait for these workers to get into "Running" from "Pending" state.
 Locate master node in the table and click on `connect` icon

 <img width="1201" alt="image" src="https://github.com/user-attachments/assets/3f5c2bc5-5ef0-4396-8ba1-34873e74a659" />